Skip to main content

 • grinding

-• “The planet exploration is another repetitive and eventually mindless part of the game; it gets old to clear out and loot the hostiles and build extractors and other structures after the umpteenth time, and the novelty of orbital bombardment has worn off.
+• “The planet exploration is another repetitive and eventually mindless part of the game; it gets old to clear out and loot the hostiles and build extractors and other structures after the umpteenth time, and after the novelty of orbital bombardment has worn off.
 The last update unfortunately expanded this tedious process to trade as well.”

 • replayability